ElektraInitiative/libelektra/doc/tutorials/plugins.md

 It will generate a readme_plugginname.c (in the build-directory) out of the README.md of the plugin''s source directory.

+But prefer to use

+	add_plugin(pluginname)

+where the readme (among many other things) are already done for you.

 ### Content of README.md ###